 7–9 May 2018

-From May 7th to 9th, the DAAD Cairo Office held a three-day COSIMENA Heritage Cluster conference where dozens of leading experts from the fields of archaeology, history, museology, and geology coalesced.
+From 7 to 9 May 2018 the DAAD Regional Office Cairo held a three-day COSIMENA Heritage Cluster conference where dozens of leading experts from the fields of archaeology, history, museology, and geology convened.

-From Morocco to Egypt, from Sudan to Yemen all the way to Iraq, the region is home to countless historical monuments of global significance, from Roman, Ancient Egyptian archaeological sites to Nabatean valleys and Semitic cities.
-These constitute tangible cultural heritage, which encompasses all physical structures and objects from the past.
-In terms of traditions, the variety of local dances, oral traditions, craftsmanship, gastronomy is also plentiful, and constitute the region’s intangible cultural heritage.
+From Morocco to Egypt, from Sudan to Yemen all the way to Iraq, the region is home to countless historical monuments of global significance, from Roman and Ancient Egyptian archaeological sites to Nabatean valleys and Semitic cities.
+These constitute tangible cultural heritage which encompasses all physical structures and objects from the past.
+In terms of traditions, the variety of local dances, oral traditions, craftsmanship and gastronomy is also plentiful and constitutes the region’s intangible cultural heritage.

-To answer those, the Cluster kicked-off on May 7th with an evening panel aimed at answering the first question: What does Cultural Heritage stand for?
-The impressive panel, moderated by Dr. Monica Hanna who heads the Archaeology and Cultural Heritage Unit at the Arab Academy of Sciences, was composed of Prof. Dr. Moawiyah Ibrahim Yousef, the Jordan representative to the World Heritage Committee at UNESCO, Prof. Dr. Friederike Seyfried, the Director of the Egyptian Museum and Papyrus collection in Berlin, Dr. Tarek Tawfik, the Director General of the Grand Egyptian Museum Project, Prof. Dr. Birgit Schäbler, the Director of the Orient-Institut in Beirut and of Prof. Dr. Stephan Seidlmayer, Director of the German Archaeological Institute in Cairo.
+To answer these questions, the cluster kicked off on 7 May with an evening panel aimed at answering the first question: What does cultural heritage stand for?
+The impressive panel, moderated by Dr. Monica Hanna, head of the Archaeology and Cultural Heritage Unit at the Arab Academy of Sciences, was composed of Prof. Dr. Moawiyah Ibrahim Yousef, the Jordanian representative to the World Heritage Committee at UNESCO, Prof. Dr. Friederike Seyfried, the Director of the Egyptian Museum and Papyrus collection in Berlin, Dr. Tarek Tawfik, the Director General of the Grand Egyptian Museum Project, Prof. Dr. Birgit Schäbler, the Director of the Orient-Institut in Beirut and Prof. Dr. Stephan Seidlmayer, Director of the Cairo Department of the German Archaeological Institute.

-For Dr. Seyfried, there has definitely been a shift in the definition of what cultural heritage is and what it stands for.
+For Dr. Seyfried there has definitely been a shift in the definition of what cultural heritage is and what it stands for.
 “It now includes oral traditions, media, photography, and our nearest past becomes our heritage, not just archaeological remains,” she said.
-This approach to cultural heritage is hence much more inclusive than a century ago, which poses problems of conservation and archiving given the sheer mass of information that’s available.
-All the panellists agreed that the process of identifying, documenting, and disseminating cultural heritage, either tangible or not, need to be community-inclusive.
+This approach to cultural heritage is hence much more inclusive than a century ago, which poses problems of conservation and archival given the sheer mass of information available.
+All the panellists agreed that the process of identification, documentation, and dissemination of cultural heritage, either tangible or not, needs to be inclusive of the community.
 “We have to involve local communities and take into account their relationship and understanding of cultural heritage,” said Dr. Yousef.

-The second day of the Heritage Cluster, which took place in the auditorium of the National Museum of Egyptian Civilization (NMEC) in Fustat, focused on providing an overview of the Arab-German collaborations in the field of cultural heritage.
-Major international and transnational organisations involved in preserving this heritage were either introduced or reintroduced – in the case of UNESCO – as well as joint study programmes between German and Egyptian universities.
-The initiatives of the DAAD, the German Archaeological Institute (DAI), the Islamic Educational, Scientific and Cultural Organization (ISESCO) and UNESCO to foster collaborative work and research endeavours were highlighted, as well as the joint Master’s established by Cairo University and Helwan University with BTU Cottbus-Senftenberg, University of Cologne and University of Würzburg.
+The second day of the Heritage Cluster, which took place in the auditorium of the National Museum of Egyptian Civilization (NMEC) in Fustat, focused on an overview of the Arab-German collaborations in the field of cultural heritage.
+Major international and transnational organisations involved in the preservation of this heritage were either introduced or reintroduced – in the case of UNESCO – as well as joint study programmes between German and Egyptian universities.
+The initiatives of the DAAD, the German Archaeological Institute (DAI), the Islamic Educational, Scientific and Cultural Organization (ISESCO) and UNESCO to foster collaborative work and research endeavours were highlighted as well as the joint master’s programmes established by Cairo University and Helwan University with Brandenburg University of Technology Cottbus-Senftenberg, University of Cologne and University of Würzburg.

-The animated discussions that followed each groups of presentations, way into the coffee break times, show that bringing together experts from various fields to discuss one core issue is the best way to trigger long-lasting scientific collaborations, and to maintain a momentum on cultural heritage protection.
-The regional scope of this Cluster, which includes most MENA countries and not just Egypt, allowed for professors, archaeologists, historians, and scientists to compare and enrich their work, while finding new avenues of cooperation and funding.
+The animated discussions that followed each group of presentations, way into the coffee breaks, show, that bringing together experts from various fields to discuss one core issue is the best way to trigger long-lasting scientific collaborations and to maintain a momentum on cultural heritage protection.
+The regional scope of this cluster, which includes most MENA countries and not just Egypt, allowed for professors, archaeologists, historians and scientists to compare and enrich their work while finding new ways of cooperation and funding.

 (Report by Ms. Louise Sarant)